Authorities expand search area for killer who escaped Pennsylvania prison after latest sighting

-WEST CHESTER, Pa.
-(AP) — Authorities have moved and expanded the search area for a convicted murderer who escaped from a suburban Philadelphia prison last week, after he was spotted on a trail camera at one of the nation's premier botanical gardens.
+KENNETT SQUARE, Pa.
+(AP) — Authorities have moved and expanded the search area for a convicted murderer who escaped from jail in suburban Philadelphia last week, after he was spotted on a trail camera at one of the nation's premier botanical gardens.

-Danelo Cavalcante, 34, has been spotted five time since he escaped Thursday from the Chester State Prison.
-The most recent siting came Monday night at Longwood Gardens, where surveillance video captured him walking through the area with a duffel bag, backpack and hooded sweatshirt.
+Danelo Cavalcante, 34, has been spotted five times since he escaped Thursday.
+The most recent sighting of the Chester County Prison inmate came Monday night at Longwood Gardens, where surveillance video captured him walking through the area with a duffel bag, backpack and hooded sweatshirt.

 That sighting led officials to move the search area farther south after they determined that Cavalcante had likely slipped through the original perimeter, but they said his movements show he's feeling the pressure of the massive search and that his options are dwindling.

-Note: This story has been corrected to show that the name of the jail is Chester County Prison, not Chester State Prison.